microsoft/qsharp-language/Specifications/QIR/Data-Types.md

   count of an instance and an `_unreference` routine that decrements the reference count.
 - The `_unreference` routine will release the instance if the reference count is decremented to zero.
+It should ignore the call if the reference count is already zero or less than zero.
-- The `_unreference` routine should accept a null instance pointer and simply ignore the call if the pointer is null.
-This allows us to avoid null checks strewn through the QIR, with the attendant plethors of LLVM basic blocks.
+- Both the `_reference` and `_unreference` routines should accept a null instance pointer and simply ignore the call if the pointer is null.
+This allows us to avoid null checks strewn through the QIR, with the attendant plethora of LLVM basic blocks.

 A target is free to provide some other mechanism for garbage collection and treat calls to these runtime functions as hints or as simple no-ops.